Velociraptor Security Configuration

 For shared server environments it is better to prevent these plugins from running at all - even for administrators.

-Velociraptor allows the configuration file to specify which VQL plugins are allowed using the defaults.allowed_plugins, defaults.allowed_functions and defaults.allowed_accessors
+Velociraptor allows the configuration file to specify which VQL plugins are allowed using the security.allowed_plugins, security.allowed_functions and security.allowed_accessors

 The easiest way to populate these is to answer Yes to Do you want to restrict VQL functionality on the server? in the configuration wizard.
 This will implement the default allow list (which you can tweak later as required).